Dog bite seriously injures two-year-old Sabattus girl

 Sabattus police and United Ambulance responded to 140 Old Stage Road following a report that a dog had bitten a child, according to a release from the Sabattus Police Department.

 Officers determined that the pit bull terrier named "Rev" bit the child on the left side of her face.
-The child "got in between" the one-and-a-half year old dog and a toy he was playing with, according to the release.
+The child "got in-between" the dog and a toy he was playing with, according to the release.

 United Ambulance took her to Barbara Bush Children's Hospital in Portland, where she underwent immediate surgery.
 She is recovering at the hospital.